FlavScents AInsights Entry: Hexanal (Aldehyde C-6)

 4. Use in Flavors

-Hexanal is widely used in flavor formulations to provide fresh, green notes.
-It is commonly found in fruit, vegetable, and herbal flavor categories.
-Its functional role includes acting as an impact note and enhancing the authenticity of natural flavors.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor profiles.
-Hexanal is relatively stable under acidic conditions but can degrade under high heat or prolonged exposure to air.
+Hexanal is widely used in flavor formulations to impart fresh, green, and fruity notes.
+It is commonly employed in fruit flavors, particularly apple and citrus, as well as in vegetable and herbal profiles.
+Hexanal serves as an impact note, providing realism and freshness to flavor systems.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with variations depending on the desired intensity and product type.
+Hexanal is relatively stable under acidic conditions but can degrade under high heat or oxidative environments, which formulators must consider during product development.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature